No products in the cart

-Oxytocin is comparatively a small 9 residue peptide that consists of a single disulphide bond and it is the 1st synthetic peptide to be developed for human utilisation.
+Oxytocin, also known as the Love Hormone, is a constitutionally developing peptide hormone and neuropeptide made in the hypothalamus and liberated by the posterior pituitary gland.
+Biologically, it is liberated during the birth of a child and helps in stimulating the uterine contractions during labor, assisting in delivering a baby.
+After the baby is born, this hormone plays a significant role in social bonding between the mother and the child and stimulates lactation.
+This “bonding activity” is the one due to which the “Love Hormone Connotation” has risen.
+Oxytocin is a small nine residue peptide consisting of a single disulfide bond, and it is the 1st synthetic peptide to be developed for human utilization.
 In 1906, Dale was the one to originally isolate this peptide.
-In the early 1950s, Victor du Vigneaud did the successful sequencing and then afterwards synthesized it.
-In 1955, for the work conducted on Oxytocin, Victor du Vigneaud was also awarded the Nobel Prize.
-Oxytocin is a peptide that is sustained and is found overall in the vertebrate species.
+In the early 1950s, Victor du Vigneaud did the successful sequencing and then afterward synthesized it.
+In 1955, for the work conducted on Oxytocin, Victor Du Vigneaud was also awarded the Nobel Prize.
+Oxytocin is a peptide that is sustained and is found overall invertebrate species.

-During Childbirth, Syntocinon or Pitocon, the Synthetic Oxytocin, is prescribed regularly to induce and augment labour.
-Rapid heartbeat and unusual bleeding are sometimes observed as the side effects.
-In 1998 it was evaluated by the Journal of the American Medical Association that in the US, 16% of the labors are induced and an additional 16% of labors that initiate instinctively are supplemented with the inducing drugs.
-Just post-birth, Oxytocin is also applied to avert postpartum hemorrhage if the contraction of the uterus is not continued and the bleeding is not stopped.
+During Childbirth, Syntocinon or Pitocin, the Synthetic Oxytocin, is prescribed regularly to induce and augment labor.
+Rapid heartbeat and unusual bleeding are sometimes observed as side effects.
+In 1998, the Journal of the American Medical Association evaluated that in the US, 16% of the laborers are induced, and an additional 16% of laborers that initiate instinctively are supplemented with the inducing substances.
+Post-birth, Oxytocin is also applied to avert postpartum hemorrhage if the contraction of the uterus is not continued and the bleeding is not stopped.
 Oxytocin can rupture the uterus if it is delivered in too much quantity and top rapidly.

 The Nasal Spray formulation of Oxytocin is sometimes, although rarely, provided to the mothers having difficulty with milk let-down in the initial few days of nursing.